Title

 DISCUSSION / BACKGROUND

-The California Mitigation Fee Act (Gov. Code ยง66000 et seq.) authorizes the establishment of fees to offset the impacts of new development on public facilities, ensuring that service levels are maintained as growth occurs.
+The California Mitigation Fee Act (Gov. Code §66000 et seq.) authorizes the establishment of fees to offset the impacts of new development on public facilities, ensuring that service levels are maintained as growth occurs.
 Because individual Special Districts lack the authority to impose these fees independently, the County establishes and collects the fees on their behalf.
 In compliance with the Mitigation Fee Act, the revenue is deposited into separate, dedicated accounts for each district.

-On February 8, 2024, the District adopted Resolution 2024-03, recommending a 2.6% adjustment to the fees based on the change ...
+On February 8, 2024, the District adopted Resolution No. 2024-03, recommending a 2.6% adjustment to the fees based on the change in the Consumer Pri...

 Click here for full text